bobobo199733/A-Survey-of-Quality-Characteristics-for-Code-Generating-LLMs-rep-pkg/README.md

 # A Survey of Quality Characteristics for Code-Generating Large Language Models
-Replication Package for the "A Survey of Quality Characteristics for Code-Generating Large Language Models" paper submitted under review at Quality Evaluation of ML-based Software Systems 2026.
+Replication Package for the "A Survey of Quality Characteristics for Code-Generating Large Language Models" paper accepted at Quality Evaluation of ML-based Software Systems 2026.

 Code-generating Large Language Models (LLMs) raise new challenges for quality evaluation in ML-based software.
 We survey 142 peer-reviewed studies